drduh/macOS-Security-and-Privacy-Guide/README.md

 }
 ```

-Although the majority of Web traffic is encrypted, Privoxy can filter by matching website names.
-For example, the following rules block all traffic, except to `.net` and `github.com` and all `apple` domains:
+Although most web traffic is encrypted, Privoxy can filter requests by hostname.
+For example, the following rules block all traffic except traffic to .net, github.com, and Apple domains:

 ```console
 { +block{all} }